epics-e3/epics-e3.github.io/src/developer/packaging-modules.md

 $ conda build recipe
 :::

-Artifacts are written under your `conda-bld` folder.
+Artifacts are written to your `conda-bld` folder.
 You can install the fresh build for local testing using `--use-local` (see below).

 #### Build with pinning files (recommended)